Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Colorado State Stats and Trends

-- In games that Colorado State piles up more than 285.2 yards, the team is 3-4 against the spread and 3-5 overall.
+- When Colorado State piles up more than 285.2 yards, the team is 3-4 against the spread and 3-5 overall.

-- The Rams have nine giveaways this season, while the Falcons have 11 takeaways .
+- This year the Rams have nine turnovers, two fewer than the Falcons have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.